 Yes.
 If you're more comfortable bringing someone along to an offer holder event, then of course you can bring them.

 Some people bring their parents or carers, some bring a partner, and some bring a friend.
 You are also welcome to visit without any accompanying guests.
 In fact, there are always lots of visitors making the visit independently.

 As most offer holders do bring parents along, some subjects offer a parent’s session.
-These separate sessions also provide the perfect setting to ask any questions they may have, and give you a chance to get chatting to your fellow offer holders if you so wish!
+These separate sessions provide the perfect setting to ask any questions parents may have, and give you a chance to get chatting with your fellow offer holders if you so wish!

 Good luck with the rest of your studies and we hope to see you on campus for an event soon.
-If you’re hoping to start study in 2024, we have open days later this year you can attend!
-Register your interest for our events to stay up to date.
+If you’re hoping to start studying in 2024, we have Open Days later this year you can attend!
+Register your interest in our events to stay up to date.

 Published By Emily Jackson on 02/03/2022 | Last Updated 08/09/2023